Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Loss Functions

 \subsection{Focal Loss}

 Focal loss addresses class imbalance by assigning more weight to hard-to-classify examples, reducing the contribution of easy examples.
 It modifies the cross-entropy loss with a modulating factor:

 where $\alpha_c$ is a balancing factor for class $c$, $\gamma$, is a focusing parameter that adjusts the rate at which easy examples are down-weighted, $y_{ic}$ is the ground truth, and $\hat{y}_{ic}$ is the predicted probability.
+The values for the balancing factor ($\alpha_c$ = 0.25) and focusing parameter ($\gamma$ = 2) in Focal Loss were empirically optimized to address class imbalance and down-weight easy examples, respectively, based on prior literature \citep{mrad2021machine} and experimental validation.